February 2019

 First, Change Default: Before asking anyone to take a decision, think about the default choice you are offering!
 Imagine if you hit the print button on your computer and the default option is set as print to pdf, many people would refrain from going for the actual paper print.

 My last employer used this kind of an approach to nudge its employees.
 When my company wanted to make employees contribute money during an emergency flood situation, it automatically triggered a salary deduction notification.
 The notification gave employees a fortnight’s time if they wanted to opt out of that donation.
 But, since the default option was to donate, a vast majority of employees contributed as their inertia took them away from clicking ‘No’.
 If the company had instead asked for voluntary contribution, the number of people donating might have easily been way low.
 A friend of mine in Dupont told me that his company is starting the same nudge.
+People have a tendency of inertia.
+They would tend to procrastinate decisions even if those are in good interests.
+By changing defaults, you can nudge them in a better direction.

 Second, Show the way: If you need to motivate people to act, either get them to make a plan of how they’ll do the desired future activity, or help them take a small step.